Buddhism in the United States: Numbers of Buddhists

 Accurate counts of Buddhists in the United States are difficult.
 Self-description has pitfalls.
 Because Buddhism is a cultural concept, individuals who self-describe as Buddhists may have little knowledge or commitment to Buddhism as a religion or practice; on the other hand, others may be deeply involved in meditation and committed to the Dharma, but may refuse the label "Buddhist".
 In the 1990s, Robert A. F. Thurman estimated there were 5 to 6 million Buddhists in America.

+According to a 2020 survey by the Pew Research Center, Buddhism was the third-largest religion in the United States, accounting for 1.3% of the population (approximately 4.4 million people).
+It followed Christianity, which comprised 64.0% (217.3 million), and the religiously unaffiliated, at 29.7% (100.9 million), while Judaism accounted for 1.7% (5.7 million).

 In a 2007 Pew Research Center survey, at 0.7% Buddhism was the third largest religion in the US after Christianity (78.4%), no religion (10.3%) and Judaism (1.7%).
 In 2012 on the occasion of a visit from the Dalai Lama, U-T San Diego said there are 1.2 million Buddhist practitioners in the U.S., and of them 40% live in Southern California.